This post contains affiliate links. That means if you click on the link and purchase the item, I will receive a commission at no extra cost to you.

-Huaraz also boasts Laguna 69, an absolutely stunning and surreal day hike from the city, mountain climbing like our one day climb of Nevado Mateo (which was one of my FAVORITE experiences from my entire 4.5 month trip through Peru), and other common trips to visit lakes and glaciers in the area.
+Huaraz also boasts Laguna 69, an absolutely stunning and surreal day hike from the city, mountain climbing like our one day climb of Nevado Mateo (which was one of my favorite experiences on our 4.5 month trip through Peru), and other excursions to visit lakes and glaciers in the area.

 Arequipa vs. Huaraz Hiking Winner: Huaraz